AR2202/Colourful/README.md

 Please do not define colours that are substrings or superstrings of pre-defined or existing user-defined colours.
 This might mess up the parsing and therefore lead to unexpected behaviour (will be fixed in the future).

+### "Reverse lexical scope"

+All colours have to be defined AFTER they are used.
+Colours defined earlier in the program cannot be referenced.
+Colour definitions can only use other colours that are defined later in the program.
+Standard colours are defined AFTER any user-defined colours.

 ### Turing completeness